China Railway: China Railway High-speed (CRH)

 China Railway High-speed (CRH) is a high-speed rail service operated by China Railway.

 The introduction of CRH series was a major part of the sixth national railway speedup, implemented on April 18, 2007.
 By the end of 2020, China Railway High-speed provided service to all provinces in China, and operated just under 38,000 km passenger tracks in length, accounting for about two-thirds of the world's high-speed rail tracks in commercial service.
 China has revealed plans to extend the HSR to 70,000 km by year 2035.
 It is the world's most extensively used railway service, with 2.29 billion bullet train trips delivered in 2019 and 2.16 billion trips in 2020, bringing the total cumulative number of trips to 13 billion as of 2020.

-Over 1000 sets of rolling stock are operated under the CRH brand including Hexie CRH1/2A/5 that are designed to have a maximum speed of 250 km/h, and CRH2C/3 have a maximum speed of 350 km/h.
-The indigenous designed CRH380A have a maximum test speed of 416.6 km/h with commercial operation speed of 350 km/h.
+In total, CRH operates over 3300 sets of rolling stock.
+Of which, over 1000 sets are Hexie trains including CRH1/2A/5 that are designed to have a maximum speed of 250 km/h, and CRH2C/3 have a maximum speed of 350 km/h.
+The indigenous designed CRH380A reached a maximum test speed of 416.6 km/h with commercial operation speed of 350 km/h.
+The 16 car variant, CRH380AL, additionally reached 486.1 km/h.
 The fastest train set, CRH380BL, attained a maximum test speed of 487.3 km/h.
+The remaining 2300 some sets are newer generation Fuxing trains.
 In 2017, the China Standardized EMU brand including CR400AF/BF and CR200J joined China Railway High-speed and are designated as Fuxing together with letters CR (China Railway).
-With a gradual plan, the CR brand is going to replace the current CRH brand in service.
-China's CRH380A Hexie developed by CSR Corporation Limited. it is designed to operate comfortably at a speed of 350 km/h (217 mph) and a maximum speed of 380 km/h (236 mph), it is also the fastest train in the world.
-During testing it also reached 486.1 km/h (302.0 mph).
+Since then, many variants have been introduced covering a wide range of speeds from 160 km/h to 350 km/h.
+The CR brand is gradually replacing the current CRH brand in service.
+As of 2026, the CR450AF/BF, designed to be the first conventional trains to operate at 400 km/h, are undergoing testing on various newly constructed lines.

-Depending on their speed, there are 3 categories of high speed trains, G, D and C (G and some C being the fastest at 350 km/h, D having a speed of 250 km/h and C having a speed of 200 km/h).
+Depending on their speed, there are 3 categories of high speed trains: G, D and C. Most G trains and some C trains operate at 350 km/h, the fasted speed.
+D trains have a top speed of 250 km/h while most C trains have a top speed of 200 km/h.